jdsandifer/Portfolio/README.md

 # Portfolio

-This is a list of examples of my software development work and other relevant information about my skills.
-While this list will always be in progress, I'm just getting it setup right now and still working on what projects to include.
+Below are examples of my software development work and other relevant skills.
+While this list will always be in progress, I'm just getting it setup right now and am still picking which projects to highlight here.

 ## Android